What Is the DUI “Walk and Turn” Test?

 At the end of the nine steps, the driver must make a complicated turn.
 Their front foot has to be flat on the line, and they need to turn by making several small steps with their other foot.
 This is not a normal way for a person to turn around.
 It’s complex and must be done exactly how the officer describes it; otherwise, the driver will receive their seventh clue.
 The eighth clue is earned by a driver who fails to make exactly nine steps–any more or less results in the negative mark.

 Any driver who doesn’t pay very close attention to the complex directions from the officer will likely fail.
 Confusion, nervousness, the ground surface, footwear, weather, wind, a person’s physical ability and age, and poor directions can all come into play in performances on the walk and turn test.
 In particular, many people have trouble staying in the start position and turning correctly after taking their ninth step.

-If you were charged with DUI after taking a walk and turn test, speak to a DUI lawyer in Denver, CO about what happened.
+If you were charged with DUI after taking a walk and turn test, speak to lawyer in Denver, CO about what happened.
 Your attorney will help protect your rights and your freedom as your case makes its way through the legal system.

 Thanks to Richard J. Banta, P.C. for their insight into criminal law and DUI stops.

 Posted on May 11, 2020 @ 3:14 pm